 Exploring the Leprosy Museum in Bergen

 It was a gloomy, rainy afternoon when we decided to visit St. George’s Hospital, the oldest leprosy hospital now the leprosy museum in Bergen.
-The somber atmosphere created by the dreary weather seemed to be the appropriate setting for our trip to the building which has since been converted into a museum, detailing the harsh reality of the cruel disease which plagued so many people in Norway’s beautiful coastal city.
+The sombre atmosphere created by the dreary weather seemed to be the appropriate setting for our trip to the building which has since been converted into a museum, detailing the harsh reality of the cruel disease which plagued so many people in Norway’s beautiful coastal city.

 Set amidst weathered, wooden buildings painted in pale greens and greys, the museum (called “Lepramuseet” in Norwegian) sat silently, awaiting my friends and me to approach and discover the sad truth behind Norway’s leprosy outbreak.
 As we walked to the entrance, we were unaware of just how horrifically the former hospital patients suffered.
-Little did we know we were in for a sorrowful experience which would leave us in a melancholic mood for the rest of the afternoon.
+Little did we know we were in for a sorrowful experience that would leave us in a melancholic mood for the rest of the afternoon.

 As I walked into the museum, my eyes scanned the large, hushed room with dark wooden floors.
-The first floor of the main building broke off into multiple rooms on each side and there was a staircase which led to a second floor with more rooms displaying the terrible manifestation of leprosy, treatments and how lepers lived, all in great detail.
+The first floor of the main building broke off into multiple rooms on each side and there was a staircase that led to a second floor with more rooms displaying the terrible manifestation of leprosy, treatments and how lepers lived, all in great detail.

 Because the museum was previously a residential ward for leprosy patients undergoing treatment, we got a realistic feel of how cramped the residents’ living quarters really were.